MicrosoftDocs/azure-docs/articles/hdinsight/log-analytics-migration.md

 #### Out-of-box dashboards

 We also improved the out-of-box dashboards both at the cluster-level.
 There's a button on the top right of every graph that allows you to see the underlying query that produces the information.
 The graph is a great way to familiarize yourself with how the new tables can be queried effectively.
-You can access the out-of-box dashboards by following the instructions that you'll find in the [Insights](#insights) and [At-scale workbooks for new Azure Monitor integrations](#at-scale-workbooks-for-new-azure-monitor-integrations) sections in this article.
+You can access the out-of-box dashboards by following the instructions that you'll find in the [Insights](#insights) and [At-scale workbooks for new Azure Monitor integrations](#at-scale-workbooks-for-new-azure-monitor-integrations) sections.

 ### Use an HDInsight workload-specific monitoring dashboard in Azure Monitor

-If you're using the out-of-box monitoring dashboard for HDInsight clusters, like HDInsight Spark Monitoring, HDInsight HBase Monitoring, and HDInsight Interactive Monitoring, we're working to provide you the same capabilities on the Azure Monitor portal.
+If you're using the out-of-box monitoring dashboard for HDInsight clusters like HDInsight Spark Monitoring and HDInsight Interactive Monitoring, we're working to provide you the same capabilities on the Azure Monitor portal.

 You'll see that there's an HDInsight option in Azure Monitor.